History

 2000

-Bang & Bonsomer is present in eight countries with altogether 13 offices in addition to the Helsinki head office.
+Bang & Bonsomer now operates in eight countries with a total of 13 offices in addition to its Helsinki headquarters.
 In July 2000 an office opens in Almaty, Kazakhstan.
 Bang & Bonsomer has become one of the leading non-Russian distributors of chemicals in the former Soviet Union.
-Mr Hertell steps down as CEO of the company and continues as Chairman of the Board.
+Mr Hertell resigns as the Chief Executive Officer of the company and continues as the Chairman of the Board.

 1993

 After lengthy negotiations Bang & Co. and Bonsomer Ky are merged into Bang & Bonsomer Ab with Mr Hertell as majority shareholder.
-Mr Hertell sees the possibilities in the vast market of the former Soviet Union and a fast expansion into the Baltic States and the CIS is launched.
+Mr Hertell recognises the possibilities that exist on the vast market of the former Soviet Union and rapid expansion into the Baltic States and CIS begins.

 1991

-Bonsomer Ky opens its first foreign office in Tallinn only a few weeks after the new Estonian independence.
+Bonsomer Ky opens its first foreign office in Tallinn just a few weeks after Estonia regains its independence.

 1970s and 1980s